 Phony government programs

-This scam is aimed to make homeowners think they are being contacted and approved by the federal government for a loan modification program.
-Scam artists will either make fake websites or contact homeowners posing as the federal government.
-These scams are easy to fall for because the scam artist will use names that are associated with official government programs.
+This scam aims to make homeowners think they are being contacted and approved by the federal government for a loan modification program.
+Scam artists will make fake websites or contact homeowners posing as the federal government.
+These scams are easy to fall for because the scam artist will use names associated with official government programs.

 What To Do About Foreclosure Fraud